sausheong/complexity/culture.md

 ```

-When we create an instance of Grid, all its cells are initialized with random colors.
+When we create an instance of `Grid`, all its cells are initialized with random colors.
 The main method that is used is `find_neighbours_index` which returns an array of the indices of the neighbors in the grid.
 As you can see from the code, the corner cells have 3 neighbors, the edge cells have 5 neighbors and the rest all have 8 neighbors.

 The main simulation code is in the `CultureSimulation` class, in a file named `culture.rb`.